Jeremy Gunn - Men's Head Coach

 Gunn also had a successful playing career.
 Growing up in England, he was a youth player at Grimsby Town F.C. and Scunthorpe United F.C., while representing the North Region as an English schoolboy.
 A first team All-American at CSU Bakersfield, Gunn played professionally from 1993-95 with the Chico Rooks Pro Soccer Club in Chico, California, the North Bay Breakers in Rohnert Park, California and in 1998 with the Nashville (Tenn.)
 Metros and the Charleston (S.C.)
 Battery of what is now called the United Soccer League (formerly the A-League).

-Oige Kennedy - Men's Assistant Coach
+Oige Kennedy - Men's Associate Head Coach

 Oige Kennedy, a two-time NCAA Division II national champion head coach at Fort Lewis College, is in his third season as an assistant coach at Stanford.